hollygrimm/cyclegan-keras-art-attrs/README.md

 bash download_dataset.sh apple2orange
 ```

-Minimum image size for training or predicting is 16x16 pixels.
+Minimum image size for training or predicting is 16x16 pixels (size of Patch-GAN patch).
 When training your own dataset, the number of images in the trainA folder, should be equal to or less than the number of images in trainB folder.

 With a batch size of 1, here are the maximum image sizes that train on various GPU sizes: